16.3. bathy_plane_calc

 Note the --csv-format option, which should be set correctly.
 As specified here, it will result in columns 2, 3, and 4, being read, having the longitude, latitude, and height above datum (WGS84 ellipsoid).
 The order in which the columns show up is not important, as long as --csv-format correctly reflects that.
 Any extraneous columns will be ignored, such as the ID in column 1.

-In this example, the bathy_plane_calc tool will take as inputs a DEM, a mask, and a camera (with the latter two corresponding to same image), as in Section 16.3.1, but instead of computing the best-fitting plane it finds a set of samples (given by --num-samples) at the mask boundary (water-land interface), and saves them as a shapefile of points, having longitude-latitude pairs relative to the WGS_1984 datum (ellipsoid).
+In this example, instead of computing the best-fitting plane, bathy_plane_calc finds a set of samples (given by --num-samples) at the water-land interface and saves them as a shapefile of points, having longitude-latitude pairs relative to the WGS_1984 datum (ellipsoid).

 Example: